Commitments and Contingencies

 Litigation and Claims

-Various legal actions, proceedings, and claims (generally, “matters”) are pending or may be instituted or asserted against the Company.
+Various legal actions, proceedings, and claims (generally, matters) are pending or may be instituted or asserted against the Company.
 The Company accrues for matters when losses are deemed probable and reasonably estimable.
 Any resulting adjustments, which could be material, are recorded in the period the adjustments are identified.
-The Company has not identified any legal matters needing to be recorded or disclosed as of December 31, 2017.
+Except as discussed in the following paragraph, the Company has not identified any legal matters needing to be recorded or disclosed as of September 30, 2018.

-The Company leases the existing office space under an amended non-cancelable operating lease that expires in May 2018.
-Rent expense is recognized using the straight-line method over the term of the lease.
-In addition to minimum lease payments, the office lease requires payment of a proportionate share of real estate taxes and building operating expenses.
-Total rent expense was $270 thousand, $271 thousand and $272 thousand for the year ended December 31, 2017, 2016 and 2015, respectively.
+The Company leased office space at 600 County Road D West, Suite 8, New Brighton, Minnesota 55112, under an operating lease that expired in June 2018.
+Rent expense with respect to this lease was recognized using the straight-line method over the term of the lease.
+In addition to minimum lease payments, the office lease required payment of a proportionate share of real estate taxes and building operating expenses.
+Total rent expense for the office space was $0 thousand and $65 thousand for the three months ended September 30, 2018 and 2017, respectively.
+Total rent expense for the office space was $154 thousand and $195 thousand for the nine months ended September 30, 2018 and 2017, respectively.

-The Company entered into a sale-lease back transaction (also called the financing lease) on September 6, 2017 with respect to certain real property and improvements located in Roseville, MN, whereby the Company sold the land and other improvements to a third party in exchange for approximately $7 million in cash and the Company committed to an initial lease term of twenty years, with four options to extend the term of the Lease Agreement for five years each.
-The transaction also included a construction contract for the Company’s new nearly 40,000 square-foot corporate headquarters which when complete will include office, research laboratory space and outdoor growing plots.
+The Company entered into a sale-leaseback transaction on September 6, 2017 with respect to certain real property and improvements located in Roseville, MN, whereby the Company sold the land and other improvements to a third party in exchange for approximately $7 million in cash and the Company committed to an initial lease term of twenty years, with four options to extend the term of the Lease Agreement for five years each.
+The transaction also included a construction contract for the Company’s nearly 40,000 square-foot corporate headquarters which includes office, research laboratory space and outdoor growing plots.

-During the construction period, the Company will initially pay annual base rent of $490 thousand until the property has been substantially completed, at which time, the lease will commence and the Company will pay annual base rent at the rate of 8% of the total cost which based on the project plan would approximate an annual base rent of $1.4 million.
+During the construction period, which ended in June 2018, the Company initially paid annual base rent of $490 thousand until the property was substantially completed in May, at which time, the lease commenced.
+Under the lease, the Company now pays an annual base rent of approximately $1.4 million.
 The Lease Agreement is a net lease, whereby the Company is responsible for the other costs and expenses associated with the use of the property.
-Cellectis entered into a Lease Guaranty with the landlord, whereby Cellectis has guaranteed the Company’s obligations under the Lease Agreement.
-Cellectis’ guarantee of the Company obligations under the sale-leaseback transaction will terminate at the end of the second consecutive calendar year in which the Company’s tangible net worth exceeds $300 million, as determined in accordance with generally accepted accounting principles.
-On November 10, 2017, the Company agreed to indemnify Cellectis for any obligations incurred by Cellectis under the Lease Guaranty.
-The indemnification agreement will become effective at such time as Cellectis owns 50% or less of the Company outstanding common stock.
+Cellectis entered into a Lease Guaranty with the landlord for the facilities, whereby Cellectis has guaranteed the Company’s obligations under the Lease Agreement.
+Cellectis’ guarantee of Calyxt’s obligations under the sale-leaseback transaction will terminate at the end of the second consecutive calendar year in which Calyxt’s tangible net worth exceeds $300 million, as determined in accordance with generally accepted accounting principles.
+On November 10, 2017, Calyxt agreed to indemnify Cellectis for any obligations incurred by Cellectis under the Lease Guaranty.
+This indemnification agreement will become effective at such time as Cellectis owns 50% or less of Calyxt’s outstanding common stock.

 Forward Purchase Commitments

-The Company has forward purchase commitments with growers to purchase seed and grain at future dates in the amount of approximately $1.6 million that are estimated based on anticipated yield and expected price.
+As of September 30, 2018, and December 31, 2017, the Company has forward purchase commitments with growers to purchase seed and grain at future dates in the amount of approximately $7.3 million and $1.6 million, respectively, which are estimated based on anticipated yield and expected price.
 This amount is not recorded in the financial statements because the Company has not taken delivery of the seed and grain.

 The entire disclosure for commitments and contingencies.